 Hatcho-miso is made only from soy beans and salt, without aide of rice or barley.
-The color of miso is much darker than other miso pastes, and it doesn’t lose fragrance and flavor during cooking process.
+The color of miso is much darker than other miso pastes, and it doesn’t lose aroma and flavor even if it’s heated.
 Therefore, it’s ideal for stewing.

 The preparation method of miso oden is basically the same as the regular oden, but some ingredients are different.
 Thick full bodied soup particularly goes well with potatoes, pork belly, daikon, boiled eggs and udon noodles.